-She went on to marry my father who was a Major in the Army and did three tours in Vietnam.
+She went on to marry my father who was a Major in the Army and did two tours in Vietnam.
 Run a million dollar wholesale company to finally retire and teach painting.

 Onto, a brief look at my Mother’s story:

 My name is Carrie Theroux, I was diagnosed with breast cancer in October 1998.
 I had read a lot about breast cancer for many years before, as I had fibrous tumors for 15 years before this diagnosis.
 I chose to have a lumpectomy, as the results seemed to be the same as a mastectomy.
 The Dr. said that my tumor was too big, so I had chemotherapy first to reduce the size of the tumor and then, I had surgery and radiation.
 My chances of cancer returning were at 80%.

 Almost five years later, I had a lot of pain in my right leg.
 I finally went to my Dr. My Oncologist ordered some tests for me, but one of the most important one got lost.
 I called my Dr. on December 3rd and said I can’t get up and he had me come into see him and made arrangements to hospitalize me.

 The cancer had destroyed half of my right femur.
 I had surgery and a rod inserted in my leg, followed by radiation.